 - It is touted as the fastest way to shift work systems and applications on the public cloud because there isn’t a need for code tweaks or optimization right away

 - Considered the most cost-effective model, the lift and shift help save migration costs as there isn’t any need for configuration or code tweaks.
-In the long run, these savings could give away to extra spends if workload costs are not optimized
+In the long run, these savings could give away to extra spending if workload costs are not optimized

 - With minimal planning required, the lift and shift model needs the least amount of resources and strategy

-- Posing the least risk, lift and shift model is a safe option as compared to refactoring applications especially in the scenario where you don’t have code updating resources
+- Posing the least risk, lift and shift model is a safe option as compared to refactoring applications, especially in the scenario where you don’t have code updating resources